 Provide consistent visuals and layout.

-This rule is important both in terms of general layout and navigation — it is important that users see a consistent layout and design standards throughout your Excel application.
+This rule is important both in terms of general layout and navigation — it is important that users see a consistent layout and design standards throughout your Excel workbook.
 This helps provide familiarity with features and ease of use.
 Attributes like width of content or theme colors are essential for providing consistent visuals.